Undergraduate programs in

 Fellowships for Philosophy Research

-Students Rocco Distefano and Simon Ignat have been awarded Hofstra’s Firestone Fellowship, an award that has allowed them to continue research projects this summer.
-Distefano, a dual major in history and philosophy, is focusing his research on systematic racism and its impact on immigrant populations on Long Island from the 1920s to 1990s.
-Philosophy and political science major Simon Ignat is diving into the works of Nietzsche.
+Students Rocco Distefano and Simon Ignat were awarded Hofstra’s Firestone Fellowship, an award that allowed them to continue research projects over the summer.
+Distefano focused his research on systematic racism and its impact on immigrant populations on Long Island from the 1920s to 1990s.
+Ignat studied the works of Nietzsche.
 (Distefano and Ignat are pictured with classmate Kayla Hernandez.)

 Philosophy Student Accepted to Luxembourg

-A high school introduction to philosophy sparked an obsession for Hofstra student Casey Grippo.
+A high school introduction to philosophy sparked an obsession for Casey Grippo.
 At Hofstra she immersed herself in the study of philosophy and Europe’s age of enlightenment.
-Now the Provost’s List scholar and consistent Dean’s List student who has been elected to Phi Beta Kappa, has been accepted to the preeminent University of Luxembourg to pursue a master’s in modern and contemporary European philosophy.
+Casey continued her studies at the preeminent University of Luxembourg and Boston University.

 KANT and the Meaning of Religion